thekk1/Flurry/README.md

 2. Fury   - Spec2.lua
 3. Tank   .
 Spec3.lua

+### Standart outfit:
+For fallback outfits I have implemented "zones" named "Standart1", "Standart2", "Standart3" in each Spec-file which are used in every case where is no configurated zone.

 ### Example1:
 Lets make a Outfit for Nazjatar and The Eternal Palace and call it "Nazjatar Items" for the fury spec of your incredible warrior.
 So you have to add these two lines to file "Spec2.lua":